 The enhancement of the animations themselves could probably not be done because processors of the time could not handle so many frames of animation being very detailed, although currently such restrictions are negligible.

-In addition to the listed versions, there were also unofficial ports to both the GBA and GP32 systems.
+In addition to the listed versions, there were also unofficial ports to both the GBA and GamePark 32 systems.

-Despite this, a sequel was made for the Sega CD in 1994 called Heart of The Alien, which placed Buddy as the main protagonist.
-Chahi was not involved with the development and dismissed the "sequel" to be non-canon.
+A sequel to Out of this World was developed for the Sega CD in 1994 called Heart of the Alien, which starred Buddy as the main protagonist instead of Lester.
+However, Chahi was not involved with this sequel's development and has dismissed the events of Heart of the Alien as non-canonical in the context of the original game's story.

-The original game is not easy to find, but a new, high resolution version is available as a demo, or a full version for 7 Euros (at the time of this writing) from the creator Eric Chahi on his website.
-The new version has more detailed backgrounds, multiple graphics modes, more save points and Windows XP and Vista compatible.
+A higher-resolution version of Out of This World is available from creator Eric Chahi on his website.
+This version has more detailed backgrounds, multiple graphics modes, additional save points and features compatibility with Windows XP and Vista.

 Telco Games also distributes a mobile phone version of the game.